ImSwitch/ImSwitch/docs/contributing.rst

 So if you have added a new widget to the hardware control module and want to write UI tests for it, you should place the UI test files in the ``/imswitch/imcontrol/_test/ui/`` folder.

+The test suite will automatically be run on commits and pull requests on GitHub.
-You can run the test suite by executing the command ``python -m pytest --pyargs imswitch`` in the root directory of the repository.
+You can also run it manually by executing the command ``python -m pytest --pyargs imswitch`` in the root directory of the repository.